syncfusion-content/xamarin.android-docs/xamarin-android/SfCheckBox/Getting-Started.md

 ---
 layout: post
 title: Getting started in Syncfusion CheckBox for Xamarin.Android platform
-description: Learn how to customize the basic features of SfCheckBox
+description: Learn how to create a simple CheckBox and its customization options with its available basic features in Xamarin.Android
 platform: Xamarin.Android
 control: SfCheckBox
 documentation: ug